 Sometimes things happen to me that are confusing or frightening.
-When I don't know where to turn, help me remember what I have learned today.
+When I feel stuck, alone or don't know where to turn, help me remember that I have many adults who care about me and want the best for me.
 Help me remember to uphold my boundaries so I can protect myself from anyone who might want to hurt me-even if it is someone I like, and help me to protect my friends as well by delivering safety information to people who can help.
-Thank you for my parents or loved ones and my teachers who are protecting me.
+Thank you for my parents or loved ones who are protecting me.
 Remind me of your love for me and that you are always with me.
-Amen